varabyte/kobweb/README.md

 help people accomplish this manually for now.
 Honestly, the hardest part is creating a correct `.kobweb/conf.yaml`, which the following steps help you work around:

-1. Be sure to check the Kobweb compatability matrix [(see: COMPATIBILITY.md)](https://github.com/varabyte/kobweb/blob/main/COMPATIBILITY.md) to make sure you can match the versions it expects.
+1. Be sure to check the Kobweb compatibility matrix [(see: COMPATIBILITY.md)](https://github.com/varabyte/kobweb/blob/main/COMPATIBILITY.md) to make sure you can match the versions it expects.
 2. Create a dummy app project somewhere.
 Pay attention to the questions it asks you, as you may want to choose a package name that matches your project.